 Crassula exilis subsp. schmidtii (Regel) G.D.Rowley

-Crassula exilis subsp. schmidtii is a mat-forming succulent with erect hairy stems that bear rosettes of fleshy, green leaves and striking flower clusters at the top.
-It grows up to 8 inches (20 cm) tall and up to 12 inches (30 cm) in diameter.
-Leaves are triangular in cross-section and up to 1.6 inches (4 cm) long.
-Flowers are star-shaped, purplish pink, up to 0.16 inch (4 mm) across, and appear in late fall and winter.
+Crassula exilis subsp. schmidtii, also known as Crassula schmidtii, is a mat-forming succulent with short stems that bear rosettes of thick fleshy leaves and striking clusters of flowers at the top.
+The stems are erect or ascending, green or purple, covered with recurved hairs, and up to 3.6 inches (9 cm) long.
+Leaves are green, triangular in cross-section, and up to 1.6 inches (4 cm) long.
+Flowers are star-shaped, purplish-pink, up to 0.16 inches (4 mm) across, and appear from late fall to winter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).